S.Korea's Yoon suggests 'audacious' economic plan if N.Korea abandons nukes | Politics

 "While North Korea's nuclear weapon programs are a threat not only to our security and that of Northeast Asia, the door to dialogue will remain open so that we can peacefully resolve this threat," Yoon said.
 "If North Korea genuinely embarks on a process to complete denuclearisation, we are prepared to work with the international community to present an audacious plan that will vastly strengthen North Korea's economy and improve the quality of life for its people," he added.

-Yoon did not elaborate on his plan to re-engage or provide economic incentives to the North.
-But his national security adviser, Kim Sung-Han, told Reuters during the election campaign that the Yoon government would devise a roadmap in the early days in which Pyongyang could quickly earn sanctions relief or economic aid in exchange for denuclearisation measures.
+Yoon did not elaborate on his re-engagement or economic plan for the North.
+But his national security adviser, Kim Sung-han, told Reuters in February that his team would devise a roadmap in the early days in which Pyongyang could quickly earn sanctions relief or economic aid in exchange for denuclearisation measures.
 Yoon could face a security crisis if North Korea carries out its first nuclear test in five years, as U.S. and South Korean officials warned after it broke a 2017 moratorium on long-range missile testing in March.

 'TROUBLING SPEED OF ANTI-INTELLECTUALISM' Yoon won the election on a platform of fighting corruption and creating a more level economic playing field amid deepening public frustration with inequality and housing prices, as well as simmering gender and generational rivalry.

-South Korea's inflation hit a more than 13-year high last month as Russia's invasion of Ukraine sent commodity prices soaring, boosting expectations of more interest rate rises, which could dampen growth prospects.
-Yoon did not mention inflation, but cited low growth, rising unemployment and wage gaps as key economic challenges, pledging to address those by focusing on developing science, technology and innovation.
+South Korea's inflation hit a more than 13-year high last month as Russia's invasion of Ukraine sent commodity prices soaring, which could dampen growth prospects.
+Yoon did not mention inflation, but cited low growth, rising unemployment, and wage gaps as key economic challenges, pledging to address those by focusing on developing science, technology, and innovation.

 Some 40,000 people attended the ceremony on the front lawn of parliament, including about 300 foreign guests, including Chinese Vice President Wang Qishan, Japanese Foreign Minister Yoshimasa Hayashi, and Douglas Emhoff, the husband of U.S. Vice President Kamala Harris.
 Yoon separately met Hayashi and thanked him for conveying a letter from Prime Minister Fumio Kishida, saying he hoped to meet him soon and work together to improve relations.